True Rummy Nose Tetra Care: Tank Setup, Diet, Tank Mates, and More

 Where to Buy

-True rummy nose tetras can be found through specialty retailers, though many sellers don’t distinguish between H. rhodostomus and H. bleheri.
+True rummy nose tetras is found through specialty retailers, though many sellers don’t distinguish between H. rhodostomus and H. bleheri.
 If you specifically want the true rummy nose, look for sellers who list the scientific name.
 Check these trusted sources:

 Frequently Asked Questions